prasadaralasurali/supervised_learning_predict_donors/README.md

 - Data preprocessing
 - Establishing a benchmark for a solution to the problem.
 - Trying several supervised learning algorithms to see which one works best.
-- Investigating whether a candidate solution model is adequate for the problem.

 ### Software Requirements